 26. Joseph P. Farrell, in an unpublished typescript in the author’s possession entitled “Partial Listing of Christologies of Classical Heresies and Gnostics,” notes that docetists”begi[n] with the assertion that matter is crude and evil; and so conclud[e] that Christ was pure spirit; the physical appearance was an optical illusion and mere semblance (dokesis); Christ was merely God masquerading as man”(4; unnumbered pages).

 27. Section two will make apparent why, from a certain point of view, alchemico-hermetic texts seem to praise matter.
 To anticipate my later argument, matter is “honored” by alchemists because it is believed to have been divided, developed, and “scissioned”from the”aither,”the materia prima, which is uncreated and which contains every divine attribute.
 See the Introduction for background on the slightly different context and meaning of “aither”as it was used in Greco-Egyptian alchemy.
 Titus Burckhardt gives us a sense of the ambiguous, because literally otherworldly, attitude toward matter found in alchemy specifically and Hermeticism generally: “In this view, matter remains an aspect or function of God.
 It is not something separated from spirit, but its necessary complement.
-In itself it is no more than the potentiality of taking on form, and all perceptible objects in it bear the stamp of its active counterpart, the Spirit or Word of God.
+In itself it is no more than the potentiality of taking on form, and all perceptible objects in it bear the stamp of its active counterpart, the Spirit or Logos of God.